HorlogeSkynet/archey4/README.md

 		},
 		{
 			"type": "CPU",
-			// Set to `false` to display CPUs on multiple lines.
+			// Set to `true` to join all CPUs on the same line.
-			"one_line": true,
+			"one_line": false,
 			// Set to `false` to hide the number of cores.
 			"show_count": true,
 			//